MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Remove-AzureRmHDInsightCluster.md

 ## DESCRIPTION
 The **Remove-AzureRmHDInsightCluster** cmdlet removes the specified HDInsight service cluster from a subscription.
 This operation also deletes any data stored in the Hadoop Distributed File System (HDFS) on the cluster.
-Data stored in the associated azure_2 Storage account is not deleted.
+Data stored in the associated Azure Storage account is not deleted.
 Data stored in external metastores is not deleted.

 ## EXAMPLES